Ni1yaNand/Ni1yaNand/README.md

 🔹 Proficient in MongoDB for NoSQL databases and MySQL for relational database management.

-🔹 Skilled in using Prisma as an ORM for seamless database interaction.
+🔹 Skilled in using Prisma, Drizzle, Neon as ORM for seamless database interaction.

 🌟Tools